George Tzimpragos

 My current research activities are primarily guided by the following three questions:

 To this end, I follow a bottom-up approach and aim for cross-stack solutions that connect circuits, computational logic, microarchitecture, and programming languages.
-I am also excited to be at the forefront of innovation in hybrid quantum-classical computing through my participation in the University of Michigan's Quantum Research Institute, the Midwest Quantum Collaboratory, and the IEEE IRDS committee on cryogenic electronics and quantum information processing.
+I am also excited to be at the forefront of innovation in hybrid quantum-classical computing through my participation in the Midwest Quantum Collaboratory and the IEEE IRDS committee on cryogenic electronics and quantum information processing.

 Recruiting.